 soon gained a regular following of students.

 with bureaucracy and particularly the IRS as they sought legal recognition for

 the School as a Church and a non-profit organization.
-In

 the church in keeping with the philosophies of other religions.

 This they did by symbolising the five points of the pentagram within a

 (1) The Wiccan Rede – “If it harm none, do what you will”

 (3) The Law of Attraction and Threefold Return

 (4) Harmony with the Universe